Which Cloud Computing Model is Best for My Business?

 Types of Cloud Computing:

 Chances are, you’re already well aware of cloud computing.
 However, did you know that there are three varying infrastructures available?
 Each one is designed to fit individual business requirements.

-The Public Cloud is the most basic cloud computing model, and it’s what we’re used to using in our everyday life.
+The Public Cloud is the most basic cloud computing model, therefore, it’s what we’re used to using in our everyday life.
 Typically, a service provider offers applications and storage to the public, over the internet – think Apple iCloud, social media platforms or Dropbox.